 What Happens If You Don't File Taxes for 10 Years or More?

-It’s not hard to get behind on your taxes.
-Perhaps there was a death in the family or you suffered a serious illness.
+People may get behind on their taxes unintentionally.
+Perhaps there was a death in the family, or you suffered a serious illness.
 Whatever the reason, once you haven’t filed for several years, it can be tempting to continue letting it go.
 However, not filing taxes for 10 years or more exposes you to steep penalties and a potential prison term.

 There’s No Time Limit on the Collection of Taxes

 If you have old, unfiled tax returns, it may be tempting to believe that the IRS or state tax agency has forgotten about you.
 However, you may still be on the hook 10 or 20 years later.
-If you don't file and owe taxes, the IRS has no time limit on collecting taxes, penalties and interest for each year you did not file.
+If you don't file and pay taxes, the IRS has no time limit on collecting taxes, penalties, and interest for each year you did not file.

 Determine If the IRS Filed a Substitute Return